Battle of Hodeidah: Continued UN attempt for political solution

-On 16 June, Martin Griffiths, the UN special envoy to Yemen, traveled to the Houthi-held capital Sanaa to persuade the Houthis to give up control of Al Hudaydah port amid growing fears that the battle will cut the only lifeline to the country's population.
+On 16 June, Martin Griffiths, the UN special envoy to Yemen, traveled to the Houthi-held capital Sanaa to persuade the Houthis to give up control of Hodeidah port amid growing fears that the battle will cut the only lifeline to the country's population.
 On 26 June, Martin Griffiths traveled to Aden to persuade Hadi for a political solution and to avert an assault on the city.
-The Houthis reportedly had shown willingness to hand over control of Al Hudaydah port to the UN but both Hadi and the UAE insisted that the Houthis must relinquish control of the entire city.
+The Houthis reportedly had shown willingness to hand over control of Hodeidah port to the UN but both Hadi and the UAE insisted that the Houthis must relinquish control of the entire city.

 On 30 June, the coalition spokesman announced a temporary pause of the offensive for progress of political dialogue.
 However, Houthi spokesman, Abdl al-Salam called the UAE's declaration of ceasefire "deception", saying that the assaults on the West coast has not stopped.

 Houthis deputy prime minister, Hussein Maqbuli, discussed in Sana with the UN coordinator, Lise Grande the conditions of over 24,000 internally displaced families in Yemen who according to Maqbuli were intimidated and compelled by the coalition to evacuate their villages and towns.

-On 30 January 2019, a UN de-mining team was fired on as they were trying to clear access to the Al Hudaydah grain silos, with both warring parties blaming each other for the incident.
+On 30 January 2019, a UN de-mining team was fired on as they were trying to clear access to the Hodeidah grain silos, with both warring parties blaming each other for the incident.